shivgodhia/imswebra.github.io/_includes/archived.md

 **NOTE**: This post is marked as `archived.` This means that the project was created prior to the website's creation and therefore the details on the project may be limited or inaccurate.
-In addition, there may not be a download if I no longer have the original source files.
+In addition, downloads and/or parts of downloads may be missing if I no longer have the original source files.
 {:.message}